huangsam/cpp-trial/README.md

 ## Getting started

 Please install tools like `cmake` and `clang-format` first beforehand.
-YOu can do this with Homebrew on Mac by running `brew install cmake clang-format`.
+You can do this with Homebrew on Mac by running `brew install cmake clang-format`.

 Once all the tool requirements are met, you can run the end-to-end build process: